gradle/gradle/design-docs/done/dependency-management-for-jvm-components.md

 The implementation should continue to build on the dependency resolution engine.

-- When the meta-data for a Java library is assembled, attach the Jar
+- When the metadata for a Java library is assembled, attach the Jar
     - Select the `JarBinarySpec` to use from the Java library's set of binaries.
 Fail if there isn't exactly one such binary.
     - Add a `PublishArtifact` implementation for this `JarBinarySpec`.